 As a responsible business and a Principal Partner of COP26, National Grid is committed to reducing its carbon footprint across all business activities.
-In support of this shareholders are encouraged to take advantage of electronic communications and ‘go paperless’.
+In March 2022, we progressed an initiative to encourage our shareholders to take advantage of electronic communications and 'go paperless’.

-To thank shareholders for supporting us on our journey to Net Zero we have committed to making a donation to The Conservation Volunteers charity for each shareholder that elects to go paperless.
+To thank shareholders for supporting us on our journey to net zero we have committed to making a donation to The Conservation Volunteers charity for each shareholder that elected to go paperless.
 The donation will support the planting of native trees across the UK.

 National Grid dividends are going chequeless from 1 August 2022.
 A bank mandate must be in place in order to receive your dividend payment.
 If you are a National Grid shareholder that receives a dividend cheque you MUST take action.

 Further details about chequeless dividends can be found on Equiniti’s website here.
 FAQs are set out below.

 The move to chequeless dividend payments is being made for reasons of efficiency and security as well as to reduce the volume of paper used in dividend mailings.
 National Grid, as a responsible business and a Principal Partner of COP26 is inviting shareholders to join us on our journey to Net Zero by reducing their impact on the environment through the use of paper.
 Please provide your UK bank or building society details for the account you wish future payments to be made via a mandate form.